jasherai/oniguruma/README.txt

 == CREDITS:

 * N. Lugovoi.
-ORegexp.sub and ORegexp.gsub code, plus other patches.
+ORegexp.sub and ORegexp.gsub code and lots of other stuff.
 * K. Kosako.
 For his great library.
 * A lot of the documentation has been copied from the original Ruby Regex documentation.